cactorium/linear-sensors/README.md

 The edges of the PCB were also rounded just to make it look a little nicer, and the mounting holes are now evenly spaced to make mechanical stuff a lot easier to work out.

 The BOM cost is about $16, which is pretty reasonable, but I'll probably try to get it a little lower next revision.

+The extra filter does appear to work very nicely; the output actually looks like a sine wave, so it might be possible to remove some of the digital filtering while maintaining the same accuracy, but I'm going to work on mechanically stabilizing the setup to get more repeatable measurements.
+It does appear to be noticeably better just from rough observations; it takes a lot less effort to get the measurement to where it's bouncing around +- 0.001mm compared with the first revision.
+I'm guessing the next revision will focus on improving the form factor and cost.

+TODO: add pictures

 ## How they work
 Right now I'm looking at two major designs, inductively coupled ones, developed by Mitutoyo, and the T-shaped capacitively coupled ones used in most cheap caliper designs by Mauser-Werke Oberndorf GmbH.